unitaryfund/mitiq/README.md

 You can use Mitiq with any backend you have access to that can interface with supported frontends.

+### Benchmarks

+Mitiq uses [`asv`](https://asv.readthedocs.io/en/stable/) to benchmark the core functionalities of the project.
+They are found in the [`benchmarks/`](https://github.com/unitaryfund/mitiq/tree/master/benchmarks) directory and their changes can be seen overtime at https://benchmarks.mitiq.dev/.

 ### Citing Mitiq

 If you use Mitiq in your research, please reference the [Mitiq whitepaper](https://quantum-journal.org/papers/q-2022-08-11-774/) using the bibtex entry found in [`CITATION.bib`](https://github.com/unitaryfund/mitiq/blob/master/CITATION.bib).

-A list of papers citing Mitiq can be found on [Google Scholar](https://scholar.google.com/scholar?cites=12810395086731011605) / [Semantic Scholar](https://api.semanticscholar.org/CorpusID:221555755?).
+A list of papers citing Mitiq can be found on [Google Scholar](https://scholar.google.com/scholar?cites=12810395086731011605) / [Semantic Scholar](https://www.semanticscholar.org/paper/Mitiq%3A-A-software-package-for-error-mitigation-on-LaRose-Mari/dc55b366d5b2212c6df8cd5c0bf05bab13104bd7#citing-papers).

 ## License